Joe Lamas

-Joseph Francis Lamas (January 10, 1916 – April 22, 1996) was an American football player who played one season with the Pittsburgh Steelers of the National Football League.
-He played college football at Mount St. Mary's University and attended Straubenmuller Textile High School in New York, New York.
+Joseph Francis Lamas (January 10, 1916 – April 22, 1996) was an American professional football player who played one season with the Pittsburgh Steelers of the National Football League (NFL).
+He played college football at Mount Saint Mary's College and Seminary.

+Early life and college

+Joseph Francis Lamas was born on January 10, 1916, in Havana, Cuba.
+He attended Straubenmuller Textile High School in New York, New York.

+Lamas played college football at Mount Saint Mary's College and Seminary, with his last year being in 1941.

 Professional career

 Lamas played in eight games for the Pittsburgh Steelers during the 1942 season.
 He scored a 29-yard fumble recovery touchdown against the Detroit Lions on November 8, 1942.